Fnux8890/Proactive-thesis/Doc-templates/6_Simulation_Digital_Twin_Design.md

 ### 1.1 Purpose

-This document details the design and implementation of the simulation framework and digital twin technology for the Data-Driven Greenhouse Climate Control System.
-The design provides guidance on how simulation models and digital twins are developed, integrated, and used to test and validate climate control strategies in a greenhouse environment.
+This document details the design of the plant simulation model used within the Simulation-Based Greenhouse Control Optimization system.
+It provides guidance on how the simulation model is structured, integrated with historical data, and used to evaluate potential greenhouse control strategies based on simulated plant growth responses.

 ### 1.2 Scope

 This document encompasses:

-- The simulation environment architecture.
+- The simulation model architecture and its role within the optimization workflow.
-- Digital twin implementation details.
+- Key components of the simulation model (environmental inputs, plant growth logic).
-- Integration strategies with the live greenhouse system.
+- Integration with the Input Preparation and MOEA modules.
-- Testing scenarios, validation processes, and performance requirements for both simulation and digital twin components.
+- Testing scenarios and the qualitative validation approach for the simulation model.
+- Performance considerations for running simulations within the MOEA loop.

 ---